Degrassi: The Next Generation: Concept

+Pitching

+Schuyler pitched the new series to a number of television networks, with CTV and CBC (the franchise's former network) vying as the top contenders.
+CTV won through, offering $10 million for a fifteen-episode season.
+The project was greenlit in May 2000, with the originally planned reunion episode serving as the pilot to the new series.
+CTV announced the new series at its annual press conference in June 2001, and said the pilot would air in the fall.
+Soon after, Degrassi crew members attended a conference in New York to find an American partner for the show.

+In her memoir, Linda Schuyler explained how the conference went.
+An American channel called Noggin "had a double mandate: preschool programming in the morning and adolescent programming in the afternoon."
+Noggin was looking for educational teen shows for the adolescent schedule, and its employees mentioned the original Degrassi as "exactly the kind of show we are looking for."
+To their surprise, Degrassi distributor Ken Faier was at the conference and responded, "Do I have the show for you: it's called Degrassi."
+Noggin quickly signed on as the show's American distributor.

+In October 2001, the first episode aired on CTV in Canada, and the magazine Kidscreen confirmed that the show was "set to air in Q1 2002 on Noggin in the U.S." In a press release titled "Noggin Tackles Tween Issues with Degrassi: The Next Generation," Noggin announced that the series would premiere on April 1, 2002, as part of its new teen block called The N (standing for Noggin).

 Executive producers, script-writers and directors

 Produced by Epitome Pictures Inc, in association with CTVglobemedia, Degrassi: The Next Generation received funding from the Canadian Television Fund, BCE, the Shaw Rocket Fund, Mountain Cable Program and the Royal Bank of Canada, the Bell Broadcast and New Media Fund, and the Cogeco Program Development Fund.

 Linda Schuyler and Stephen Stohn served as executive producers throughout its run.
-Other Epitome Pictures employees and series crew members were also been credited as executive producers, including Sara Snow, Brendon Yorke, James Hurst, Aaron Martin, and Sarah Glinski.
+Other Epitome Pictures employees and series crew members were also credited as executive producers, including Sara Snow, Brendon Yorke, James Hurst, Aaron Martin, and Sarah Glinski.

 Story editors included Sarah Glinski and Matt Huether, Shelley Scarrow, James Hurst, Aaron Martin, and Sean Reycraft.
 Frequent directors included Phil Earnshaw, Stefan Scaini and Bruce McDonald.
 When production of season three began, a user on the official Degrassi: The Next Generation website with the alias "ExecProducer" began a forum thread titled "Shooting Season 3", revealing production details, guest actors, scheduling information and DVD release details.
 He referred to himself as "Stephen Stohn" in one post, although it was not until the release of Degrassi: Generations – The Official 411 in 2005, that Stohn confirmed he was the poster and it was not an imposter.